How We Work

 - City & Hackney Young People Service supports our work with young people around their sexual health from an psychological perspective

-- Big Lottery Fund (The Right Track) to support development of psychosocial work with young people who do not need counselling or therapy but benefit from support in developing confidence and skills within different social contexts
+- Big Lottery Fund to support development of psychosocial work with young people who do not need counselling or therapy but benefit from support in developing confidence and skills within different social contexts

 - Big Lottery (Awards for All) to support Off Centre upgrading Information, Computer Technology to better process client information